Telephone

 provide secrecy.

-(g) PBX Recall, Viscount 4 Teles are provided with earth-loop recall facilities.
+PBX Recall, Viscount 4 Telephones are provided with earth-loop recall facilities.
 MF

-versions (Teles 9631AR) may be converted to provide Timed-Break recall facilities if
+versions (Telephone No. 9631AR) may be converted to provide Timed-Break recall facilities if

 (on upper circuit board).
 The Notepad and Redial stores can both store numbers of up to 20